daiolupo/project-journal/journal.md

 ### Notes from the Meeting

-- As a Team we discussed what project were going to go with.
-We decided to go with the Ruach Elohim Foundation.
-The project will be a Front-end website using ReactJS with a contact form.
-The goal of the website is mainly to find funding and to give information about the foundation and what it does.
+-
+- Decided on going with the website idea for the Namibian charity foundation named Ruach Elohim.
+This will be a static front-end website detailing important information about the organization and how to donate to the charity.
+This website will likely be deployed and used by the organization.
-- Leone has already contacted the owner of the foundation and got some requirements and will begin working on the design document.
+- Leone will begin with the requirements documentation.
 - Leone showed us some websites that she researched that were similar to the foundation that we looked at.
+[Safe Haven Baby Boxes](https://shbb.org/), [American Adoptions](https://www.americanadoptions.com/pregnant/safe-haven-baby-box)
-- Dwain and Brayden will begin work on the wireframes to get a idea of the look of the website.
+- Dwain and Brayden will begin with the wireframe designs.

 ### Meeting ended